gccnlp/APEX/README.md

   attention-head activation recording.
 - `scripts/`: LLaMA-2 training configuration.

-Some internal parameters retain the name `s2`; these implement the direct parameter updates used by APEX.

 ## Installation

 ```bash
 pip install -r requirements.txt
 pip install -e ./transformers
 ```

-Do not replace the included Transformers fork with the stock 4.43.4 package.
-The APEX attention statistics rely on modifications in the included model implementations.

 ## Training